cyberark/secretless-broker/examples/generic_connector_configs/README.md

 [sendgrid_secretless.yml](./sendgrid_secretless.yml).

 > This configuration uses [v3](https://sendgrid.com/docs/API_Reference/api_v3.html)
-> of the SendGrid WebAPI.
+> of the SendGrid Web API.

 #### How to use this connector